 Syndicate 6134 is also ceded a share of an established direct and facultative property book, built around a number of long standing relationships with managing general agents, supplemented with an open market book of predominantly small commercial and homeowners' business.
-This account also includes property business written through the host syndicate's service company, Argenta Underwriting Asia Pte Ltd ("AUA"), that operates out of offices in Singapore and Sydney.
+This account also includes property business written through Argenta's service company operating out of offices in Singapore and Sydney, Argenta Underwriting Asia Pte Ltd ("AUA").

-A cyber book underwritten predominantly through participation on a Lloyd's approved consortium and a quota share reinsurance placement, and a share of a new warranty and indemnity account are also ceded to the syndicate.
-Finally, a political risks account writing contract frustration, credit and political risks started by the host syndicate in late 2016 is also included in the portfolio.
+A cyber book underwritten predominantly through participation on Lloyd's approved consortia and quota share reinsurance placements, and a share of a warranty and indemnity account, are also ceded to the syndicate.
+Finally, a political risks account writing contract frustration, credit and political risks started by the host syndicate in late 2016, has also been included in the portfolio.

-The quota share reinsurances provide for Syndicate 2121 to receive overriding commissions based on premium income, which vary depending on the class of business.
+The reinsurance provides for Syndicate 2121 to receive overriding commissions based on premium income, which vary depending on the class of business.
 The political risk account also carries a profit commission in line with the balance of the quota share protection purchased by Syndicate 2121 alongside the cover provided by Syndicate 6134.